If you are interested in

 Make sure you see samples of recent work, make sure the videographer you get is the one whose work you like best.
 Again check with the vicar or priest first whether he is prepared to give permission for filming during the ceremony.

-Winner of the 2017 South West Wedding Award for Best Classic Photographer, Sarah Bruckshaw specialises in taking images which will bring your day back into sharp focus every time you look at them.
+Winner of both the 2017 and the 2018 South West Wedding Awards for Best Classic Photographer, Sarah Bruckshaw specialises in taking images which will bring your day back into sharp focus every time you look at them.
+She has now teamed up with Danny Jones to offer an even more impr4essive service.

 Rob specialises in weddings and civil partnerships, though he also shoots bespoke portraits and model portfolios as well as pretty much anything else you can point a camera at.